 The main ingredients for this sugar-free bread are mango, banana, flour, eggs and vegetable oil.
 As it doesn’t have any other sweeteners, you will need to use a ripe mango and banana.
 If your banana or mango are not ripened yet, then you can put them in the microwave for 15 seconds or put them in the oven for half an hour at 150°C/300°F. In either case, let them cool down at room temperature or in the fridge for a bit before continuing with the recipe.

-After peeling and removing the stone from the mango fruit, I cut half of it into cubes and put the other half in a food processor along with the banana.
+After peeling and removing the stone from the mango fruit, I cut half of it into cubes and put the other half in a mini chopper along with the banana.
 I blend well the fruits until I get a nice smooth texture like purée and then put the mixture in a big bowl.
 Then I add the three eggs and whisk until all eggs are well incorporated with the mango & banana purée.

 Now it’s time to put the rest of the ingredients in.
 I first add the vegetable oil and half a teaspoon of cinnamon and mix well.
 Cinnamon goes very well with mango and banana, so I find this addition gives some extra flavor to my mango and banana bread.
 If you don’t have any cinnamon powder, you could replace it with half a teaspoon of mixed spice.